 - get control over computers, users, and organizational units

-The Domain Controller compromise situation is very disastrous for the organization.
-It makes the entire Active Directory unreliable and undependable.
-That is why AD administrators are very protective about Domain Controllers.
+Attackers who want to compromise a business-critical network often find and attack domain controllers on the enterprise network as Active Directory contains the ‘keys to the kingdom’ in the identity information it contains.
+This makes the entire Active Directory unreliable and unpredictable which is why AD administrators are very protective of Domain Controllers.
 Here are some tips to protect Domain Controllers:

 There should be a dedicated administrative policy for Domain Controllers.
-Membership to Domain Administrators group and Enterprise Administrators group should be very limited.
-Audit all the activities on Domain Controllers.
-Also, be careful while delegating administrative rights of domain controllers.
+Membership in the Domain Administrators group and Enterprise Administrators group should be very limited, keeping to the bare minimum number of users.
+In addition, all activities on Domain Controllers should be regularly monitored and audited.

-Use the newest version of Windows Server OS that is possible on your infrastructure.
-Instead of upgrading domain controllers, install it newly (after OS or Server role change).
+All Domain Controllers should be run on the newest version of Windows Server that is supported within your organization.
+Instead of upgrading a Domain Controller, install it from scratch (after an OS or a Server role change).

 Limit what is run on Domain Controllers

-Domain Controllers should run only applications and services that are essential for its functioning and security.
-Reliable third party applications can be used to block unnecessary software applications.
+Domain Controllers should only run applications and services that are essential for their functioning and security.
+Reliable third-party applications can be used to block unnecessary software applications.

 Backup Domain Controllers

-There are few things one can do after they realize the Domain Controller compromise:
+There are few things that you can do if a Domain Controller is compromised:

-Recover from a good backup: A good backup always brings smiles back on the admin’s face even after the worst attacks on Domain Controllers.
+Recover from a good backup: A good backup always brings a smile back on the admin’s face even after the worst attacks on Domain Controllers.
 Restore everything from the backup—system state data, files, and applications.

-Eliminate the chances of future compromises : Find the vulnerabilities that caused DC fallout and fix them so that similar events do not occur in future.
+Eliminate the chances of a future compromise: Find the vulnerabilities that caused DC fallout and fix them so that similar events do not occur in future.

-Domain Controller, being the brain of Active Directory domain, needs special protection.
+The Domain Controller, being the brain of the Active Directory domain, needs special protection.
 If the Domain Controller becomes the target of an attack, it is fatal to the entire organization.
-But there are many things one can do prevent such attacks, to secure domain resources, and to protect Active Directory.
-One of the most convenient ways is to try an Active Directory Auditing and Group Policy Auditing Tool.
+But there are many things one can do to prevent such attacks, secure domain resources, and protect Active Directory.
+One of the most straightforward ways is to use an Active Directory Auditing software like the Lepide Active Directory Auditor.